vmvargas/gabobrown-website/src/pages/about/index.md

 ---
 templateKey: about-page
-title: 'Howdy!
-I''m Gabriel, but you can call me Gabo.'
+title: Howdy!
+Nice to meet you
 image: /img/gabriel-gabo-brown.jpg
 clients:
   heading: Some clients I’ve collaborated with